priya0318/PartsPerMillion/FinalSubmission/Readme.md

 # PartsPerMillion
-**Description**: This is our team Git repository for the ISQA 4000/8086, From Data to Decisions.
+**Description**: This is our team's final project submission Git repository for the ISQA 4000/8086, From Data to Decisions.
 **Team Members**: Mike Rouw, Pratheeba Nalligounder Palanisami, Priyanka Choudhary

-### List of files in the repository
+### List of and links to assignment files in this repository
 * Data

     * [Inital_Dataset](https://github.com/priya0318/PartsPerMillion/blob/master/FinalSubmission/site_phenometrics_data%20-%20Updated.csv)